Andrea has been an online writer for 8+ years. She mostly writes about dating, couples, weddings, travel, interior design, and gardening.

 Dream Journaling 101

-Before you can interpret a dream, you're going to have to remember it.
-I'm going to help you learn the basic of starting a dream journal and explain why it will be beneficial to you.
+Before you can interpret a dream, you’re going to have to remember it.
+In this article, I’m going to help you learn the basics of starting a dream journal and explain why it will be beneficial to you.

 - Dreams are still a territory in psychology that isn’t fully understood.

-- Sometimes dreams have secrets that can help you in your waking your life.
+- Sometimes dreams have information that can help you in your waking life.